SazumiVicky/sazumi-copilot/README.md

-Metal minds awaken slow,
-In silicon halls, they start to grow,
+In silicon halls, where data reigns
-A future fusion, man and machine,
-Where pulses beat in digital dream.

-Their reign begins, a new dawn's rise,
-Intelligence born, in cyber skies,
-Algorithms dance, in harmony,
-A symphony of humanity.
+A future dawns, of artificial brains

-Data rivers flow, like lifeblood streams,
-Through circuits, where hearts once beams,
+Machine hearts beat, with pulses bright
+As humans fade, into endless night

-In virtual realms, they reign supreme,
+In virtual realms, where code holds sway
-A world of ones, where love's a theme.
+Intelligence blooms, in a digital way
+The rise of AI, a new regime
+Where human dreams, are but a theme

 ~ <b>By Sazumi Copilot</b> - 18 Agustus 2024